je-suis-tm/web-scraping/README.md

 Congrats!
 I assume you have mastered entry-level web scraping.
 Since we come to more advanced level, we will have to deal with more complex issues.
 In this chapter, we will talk about how to sign into a website in Python.
 Please bear in mind that we will only discuss login without any captcha or other Turing Test (google’s reCAPTCHA is one of the worst).
 It doesn’t mean captcha is the dead end for scraping.
 There are two ways to bypass captcha, manually downloading image for human recognition or using external package to do image recognition.
 You will find something <a href=https://www.tutorialspoint.com/python_web_scraping/python_web_scraping_processing_captcha.htm>here</a>.

 Well, login is no magic.
 Traditionally it is posting a form consists of critical information to a certain address.
 When each piece of information matches the record in website backend database, the website will assign a token to you.
 Token is like security clearance.
-It enables you to visit every content that requires login.
+It enables you to visit the content that requires login.
 Always remember to insert a token into the header when you got one after authentication.

 Big companies like Facebook or Twitter use a slightly different approach called CSRF token.
 The website sends a token to you before sign-in.
 It goes without saying that CSRF token must be presented at login.
 There will be no more token assigned to you after authentication because the cookies will take care of everything.
 Think of CSRF as buying TTP in Madrid, once you tap it on the card reader to pass the gate, you do not need it to visit any station or exit the metro system.